GoMo Review: Is GoMo Any Good?

 I'm obsessed with the impracticality of it.
 Would they keep the business going if they only had four customers left?

 It doesn't actually matter, because with their 30-day contract and with so many other phone providers being available you can easily just switch if GoMo ever renege on their commitments.
 You won't miss out on anything.

 It remains to be seen how the other mobile operators will react to this.
 Three and Vodafone, and to a lesser extent Virgin and Sky, have been focussing on how powerful their internet is.
 GoMo can't compete with that.

 But GoMo have launched a new war over how cheap their data is.
 This will matter to a lot of customers.

-The real catch is that this is only a 4G contract.
-GoMo was launched just as other operators starting promoting 5G.
+I suppose the real catch is that this is only a 4G contract.
+GoMo was launched just as other operators started promoting 5G.
 GoMo is offering you unlimited 4G for life, but eventually that'll be pretty much obsolete technology.
-I doubt GoMo is going to ever give you a 5G offer this good (at least not until the world has moved on from 5G).
+I doubt GoMo is ever going to add 5G to their offering, at least not under my current contract.

 But so what?
 You're not tied to a long contract with GoMo, so whenever you decide that you need 5G, you can simply leave them and move on.
-I suspect that's what they want.
+I suspect that's what they want you to do.